Cockpit-in-Court

 The Cockpit ceased to be used for cockfighting in Jacobean times, and was used instead as a private theatre and as chambers for members of the Royal Household.
 It was redesigned in 1629 for Charles I by Inigo Jones as a private venue for staging court masques.
 It was the second cockpit that Jones had redesigned as a theatre, the other being the Cockpit Theatre in Drury Lane, which was renovated after a fire in 1617.

 After the London theatre closure of the Interregnum, the Cockpit returned to use under Charles II, and was refitted in 1662.
 A new dressing room was added for female players, whose presence onstage was a recent theatrical innovation; its walls were decorated with green baize, one possible origin of the theatrical term "green room" for a dressing room.
 Samuel Pepys records attending several plays at the Cockpit in his diary.

 A retrospective plan of Whitehall Palace as it was in 1680, by Fisher.
-The Cockpit is the octagonal building near the top left corner.
+The Cockpit is the hexagonal building near the top left corner.
 The Banqueting House is just to the left of the centre.
 Whitehall follows the line of the road marked "White Hall" from the right and continues through the west side of the Privy Garden.
 North is at the top.

 In 1680, it was occupied by Christopher Monck, 2nd Duke of Albemarle in his official capacity as Master of the Great Wardrobe, and later by Ralph, 1st Duke of Montagu in the same capacity.